sivulabra/sivulabra-starter-theme/README.md

 # Sivulabra Starter Theme
 A starting point for most Sivulabra WordPress projects.

 Sivulabra Starter Theme includes vanilla WordPress functionality with a modern twist.
 Newer technologies like **React** are easy to integrate to this theme.
-Node dependencies are automatically split and loaded by the theme individually.
+Node dependencies are automatically split into chunks and loaded (enqueued in WP terminology) by the theme individually.
 JS and CSS filename hashing is also included.
 This theme is kept **extra light** to avoid performance issues.

 ## 🚀 Installation
 Under construction.